daniel-ilett/blog/_posts/2019-04-27-tut1-0-smo-shader-basics.md

 }
 ~~~

-A ShaderLab file consists of a list of `Subshader`s; Unity will pick the first subshader in the list that is supported by the hardware.
+A ShaderLab file consists of a list of `Subshader` sections; Unity will pick the first subshader in the list that is supported by the hardware.
 For the sake of simplicity, the shaders we write will only have one `Subshader`.

 A `Subshader` contains one or more `Pass`es.
 A `Pass` will render something to the screen once - that could be a model with a shader attached, or in the case of an image effect, the screen itself is redrawn.
 When there's more than one pass inside a subshader, they are executed in turn - the same object can be rendered to the screen multiple times by different shader passes.